kielni/read-rate-done/README.md

 ### goodreads.js

+The content script checks for a `readratedone=true` query param, and continues only if found.

+On the Goodreads search page (`/search?`), the content script extracts the Goodreads book id from the first search result, and sends a message to the extension with the Goodreads book id, review page URL, and rating.

-The extension opens a tab on Goodreads with query and ratings parameters.
-The content script looks for the rating param, and clicks through the steps to set the book read, rate it, set the read date to today, and save.
+On the Goodreads review page (`review/new/`), the content script sets the rating to the value in the URL, sets the read date to today, and saves.

-### goodreads.js

 ### credits